Every singer has experienced some scary moments when their voice suddenly gives out.

 This means no singing and very little to no talking for a month or more.
 That is going to be hard on you and your mental health, and will certainly take away your gigs!

 In this case, prevention is better than a cure.
-Take care of your voice, and your voice will take care of you.
+Take care of your voice, learn proper singing techniques, and your voice will take care of you.

 Final Thoughts On Damaging Your Vocal Cords While Singing